Quick verdict

 Basting spray has a narrower but useful job: it handles wide quilt sandwiches and broad layered stacks quickly.
 If your bench sees a lot of that kind of work, spray earns its place.

-If you want one default, go with sewing basting thread.
+If you want one default, go with sewing basting thread .
 If your projects are mostly large layered assemblies, keep basting spray on hand too.

-Decision point basting spray sewing basting thread
+Decision point Basting spray Sewing basting thread